hupili/python-for-data-and-media-communication-gitbook/notes-week-01.md

 * search "terminal" to open terminal.

 ![](https://ws1.sinaimg.cn/large/5b088c35ly1fo13ckagp5j20g701swel.jpg)
+*Terminal interface*
 ### 2. Shell commands
-Following are some commands you can input in terminal.
+Following are some elementary commands you should know in terminal.
 ##### 1. Directory: Where you are
-Please type often `pwd` and `ls` to make sure where you are.
+Please type often `pwd` and `ls` to know where you are.
 * `ls` means listing, showing the files in current folder.
   ![](https://ws1.sinaimg.cn/large/5b088c35ly1fo13e6cg8yj20fg01v0ss.jpg)